richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ## Use Case

 The database team at a mid‑sized company is under pressure... **data volumes are growing fast**, **users are complaining about slow queries**, and **critical reports are missing their deadlines**.
-Leadership wants answers and assigns a mission: uncover what’s slowing things down, tune performance across the system, and make sure it doesn’t happen again.
+Leadership wants answers and assigns a mission: uncover what’s slowing things **DO**wn, tune performance across the system, and make sure it **DO**esn’t happen again.

 The database team talks about the mission and settles on the following goals: